-Nothing in this Policy precludes the College from addressing student behavior through the student's behavior interferes with the rights of others, the student may be removed from campus housing or may be required to comply with conditions established by the Office of the Housing Contract.
+Nothing in this Policy precludes the College from addressing student behavior through the Student Conduct Code, residential contracts, and other policies.
+For example, if a resident student's behavior interferes with the rights of others, the student may be removed from campus housing or may be required to comply with conditions established by the Office of Residential Services to continue living on campus.
+Other actions may be taken as outlined in the Housing Contract.